coyove/nj/README.md

                                   # other variables yet on the stack, x = [1, -1]
         assert sum(1, 2, 3) == 6  # x = [1, 2, 3]

-        # string is immutable, dup(str) will return an array of its bytes
+    String is immutable, dup(str) will return an array of its bytes:

         set a = "text"
         a[0] = 96                  # panic